Özer Özdemir

-Özer Özdemir (born 5 February 1998) is a Turkish professional footballer who plays as a right-back for Denizlispor.
+Özer Özdemir (born 5 February 1998) is a professional footballer who plays as a right-back for Balıkesirspor.
+Born in France, he represented Turkey at youth international level.

 Club career

 Özdemir made his professional debut for Le Havre AC in a 4–1 Ligue 2 win over AJ Auxerre on 4 August 2017.
 On 22 November 2017, he signed his first professional contract with Auxerre for 3 seasons.
 On 5 July 2019, he transferred to Turkey in the Süper Lig with Yeni Malatyaspor.
 The following season, he transferred to the newly promoted side Denizlispor where he played as a starter.

 International career

 Özdemir was born in France and is of Turkish descent.
 He is a youth international for Turkey.